cannmete/KCRM/README.md

 Overview

-This is a Customer Relationship Management (CRM) system currently under development, built with .NET 9.0 and a SQL Server database.
+This is a Customer Relationship Management (CRM) system currently under development, built with .NET 9.0 and a MySQL database.
 The system is designed to help manage customers, tasks, reports, and settings efficiently in a web-based environment.

 Status